Skip to content

 0.5 / 1

 The company makes this commitment through the PEFC International Chain of Custody Standard (PEFC ST 2002:2020).
 Partial points have been awarded as the requirements do not full meet the SPOTT scoring criteria.
+The company also reports that suppliers are evaluated on compliance and may be terminated if there is a non-compliance, however time-frames for action are not provided.

 • Y